fmbot-discord/docs/docs/setup.md

 1. Go to the [Spotify Developer dashboard](https://developer.spotify.com/dashboard/applications)
 2. Create an app and enter both the ID and the secret into the config file.

-## Running the bot (outdated)
-1. Download the `BinaryFiles.zip` and the `BinaryRelease.zip` from the [latest release](https://github.com/fmbot-discord/fmbot/releases/latest).
-2. Extract both BinaryRelease.zip and BinaryFiles.zip and put the files into the same folder.
-3. Make sure you have the [.NET 8.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed
-4. Run the bot once and a config file should be created in configs/configs.json.
-The database tables will also be created.
-5. Open this config and enter the values.
-Spotify and Genius api keys aren't required, but the commands will not work.
-6. Make sure the config is in a valid json format.
-7. Run the bot again.

-!!! note "Updates"
-    If you want to update the bot in the future, just download the new "BinaryRelease.zip" and/or the new "BinaryFiles.zip" and override the old files with the new ones.

-!!! note
-    Please also launch the bot from the "StartFMBot.bat" as it allows the bot to restart itself when there is an error.